This article addresses frequently asked questions and known issues about Azure Container Registry.

 How do I enable automatic image quarantine for a registry?

 Image quarantine is currently a preview feature of ACR.
-You can enable the quarantine mode of a registry so that only those images which have successfully passed security scan are visible to normal users.
+The quarantine mode of a registry can be enabled so that only images that pass security scans are visible to normal users.
 For details, see the ACR GitHub repo.

 How do I enable anonymous pull access?

-For example, if you have NSG rules set up so that a VM can pull images only from your Azure container registry, Docker will pull failures for foreign/non-distributable layers.
+For example, if you have Network Security Group (NSG) rules set up so that a VM can pull images only from your Azure container registry, Docker might encounter failures when pulling foreign or nondistributable layers.
 For example, a Windows Server Core image would contain foreign layer references to Azure container registry in its manifest and would fail to pull in this scenario.

 Edit the